 For a full monthly digest of all the news from Alport, Middleton and Youlgrave see The Bugle, available in village shops and pubs and delivered to every local household.
-To read the latest issue click Bugle 192 Feb 2017 For all the back issues and special editions go to www.thebugle.org.uk.
+To read the latest issue click on the link below.
+For more back issues and special editions go to www.thebugle.org.uk.

 LENGTHY ROAD CLOSURE BETWEEN YOULGRAVE AND A6 TO LAST MUCH OF APRIL